 1 Bergson in Retrospect

-In the humanities, we are readily familiar with the manoeuvre of returning to once-obsolete philosophical thinkers who, in their untimeliness, seem to bear upon the concerns of the present moment.
-Bergson is a perfect example of this, his work seeming to bear upon the peculiar characteristics of digital culture.
+In the humanities, we are readily familiar with the manoeuvre of returning to once-obsolete philosophical thinkers who, in their untimeliness, seem to speak to the concerns of the present moment.
+Bergson is a perfect example of this, his work appearing to bear upon the peculiar characteristics of digital culture.
 For some scholars, Bergson’s collocation of two distinct modes of experience—durational intuition and spatialized intellection—the latter characterized as a homogeneous medium involving “clean-cut distinctions and a kind of externality of the concepts or their symbols with regard to one another,” would seem to previse the foundational distinction between analog and digital mediation.
 For others, Bergson’s account of time and becoming actually provides a means of overcoming these kinds of dichotomies, underscoring the labile, fluctuant structures and temporalities underpinning networked digitality, and his theory of embodiment allows for novel ways of conceiving of the relationship between the digital image and the affective body.
 Although writing at a time when digital technologies, in the way we think of them today, remained in their infancy, Bergson offers considerable critical resources for interrogating the complexities of our contemporary media environment.

 Most fittingly for this chapter, Bergson supplies a prescient corrective to an increasingly hegemonic injunction to self-optimization: namely, the “quantified self,” whereby individuals are urged to track and monitor their movements and other such bodily metrics via wearable technologies.
 His critique of “the idea that the living body might be subjected by some superhuman calculator to the same mathematical treatment as our solar system”—a metaphysical postulate which he argues is the product of the human mind’s natural proclivities, but which has gradually been sharpened since the time of Galileo—seems to speak directly to the current fascination with finding technological means of quantifying the human body and its functions.
 A fascination that is, as Sarah Kember argues, “justified by a humanistic, moralistic and ultimately economistic refrain about the optimization of human potential.”